laetitia-teo/gnn-language/README.md

 - Use previous action in update of memory lstm (The agent needs to know its orientation)
 - Init memory
 - __Specialization mechanism__ in memory update to make memories diverge from same init (attention stochastique)
+- Think about scene invariance with respect to agent's orientation ("orientation is decoupled from object positions in allocentric frame")
 - Language:
 	- aggreagtion
 	- update memory